blowdart/idunno.Bluesky/docs/posting.md

 AtProtoHttpResult<CreateRecordResponse> facetedCreatePostResponse = await agent.Post(postBuilder, cancellationToken: cancellationToken);
 ```

-## Posting with images
+## <a name="images>"Posting with images</a>

-Creating a post with one or more images is a two step process, upload the image as a blob, then create a post with a reference to
-the newly created blob.
+Creating a post with one or more images is a two step process, upload the image as a blob, then create a post with a reference to the newly created blob.

 To upload an image you need the image as a byte array, which you can get by copying a stream to a memory stream, for example: